alexwlchan/alexwlchan.net/src/_drafts/netlify-to-caddy.md

 [Using static websites for tiny archives]: /2024/static-websites/
 [linode]: https://techdocs.akamai.com/cloud-computing/docs/network-transfer-usage-and-costs#usage-costs

+## Why now?

+also why been writing about netlify stuff -- want to get it all out before I delete this code

 ## Why did I pick Caddy?

 Before Netlify, I ran this website on a Linux VPS with Nginx as the web server.